 - Advocate for research funding for the psychosocial consequences of disaster, interpersonal violence, industrial and transportation accidents, medical trauma, emergency work, military, and other types of trauma to which the Canadian public is exposed;

-- Advocate for populations particularly vulnerable to traumatic stress through their status as disabled, e.g., First Nations, refugees, new immigrants;
+- Advocate for populations particularly vulnerable to traumatic stress given their status and/or history, e.g., First Nations, refugees, new immigrants;

 - Advocate with both government and private third-party insurers for more inclusive coverage of effective interventions for the psychological consequences of traumatic stress;

 - Inform the Canadian public about the prevalence, economic effects and psychological science pertinent to traumatic stress;

 - Establish information exchanges with other national and international associations involved with traumatic stress issues.

 By joining the Traumatic Stress Section, you will have access to:

 - Networking opportunities for students, researchers, and career professionals

 - Reduced dues for the International Society for Traumatic Stress Studies (ISTSS) membership

 How to Join?